jAniceto/programming-notes/general/s3-django-setup.md

 * Select the region you want.

-  *Note: Try to create  a bucket in the same region where your app is running to take advantage of AWS’s free in-region data transfer rates.*
+  *Note: Try to create  a bucket in the same region where your app is running to take advantage of AWS's free in-region data transfer rates.*

 * Give your bucket a name and click on next that brings you to the **Set Properties** tab.
 Click on **Next** a couple more times and then click on **Create Bucket** to create your bucket.